 Sweat test results are measured in units called millimoles per liter (mmol/L).
 Here

-are some possible readings for infants up to 6 months old:
+are some possible readings for infants and children of any age:

 29 mmol/L or less means your baby probably does not have CF.